harness/developer-hub/docs/open-source/unified-pipeline/pipeline-syntax.md

 ---

 Defines the environment being used.
 If declared as a child of `pipeline` will define a pipeline-level environment.
-Additionally, it can also be a child of `stages` meaning it will define a stage-level environment.
-[Q]
+Additionally, it can be a child of `stages` meaning it will define a stage-level environment.

 #### Example: Define an environment